“I’m Overloaded!” How to Help Kids with Sensory Dysfunction

 REWARD the child with specific and positive words.
 Praise effort and persistence.
 Say, “You are working very hard to count slowly.
 I’m impressed!”
 Don’t say, “Good job!” (especially when it isn’t).

 Whatever the reason for your child’s inattentive behavior, these brain-and-body activities will engage him while improving his physical skills, concentration, and mental development.
-All of them are from books in my “Sync” series.
+All of them are from books in my “Sync” series for kids with ADHD comorbidities.

 Paper Bag Kick Ball.
 Open up a paper bag.
 Scrunch the top tightly to make the bag ball-like.
 Your child can kick it repeatedly into the air or across the yard.
 Together you can kick or punch it back and forth.
 Have several children, each with a paper ball, line up in a row and compete to see who can kick his bag the farthest.